uport-project/lambda-unnu/README.md

 ### Create uPort identity
 Calls the IdentityFactory, IdentityManager, or MetaIdentityManager contract to create the initial controller and proxy contract(uPortId).
 The proxy contract is configured to be controlled by the deviceKey.
 The identity factory is called in the blockchain specified by blockchain body data.
 If unnu does not know how to access the blockchain it returns a 404 status.

-The endpoints are private, only valid tokens from nisaba are allowed.
+The endpoint is private, only valid "fuel tokens" from nisaba are allowed.

 ### Endpoint createIdentity

 `POST /createIdentity`

-This endpoint uses v2 of the (Meta)IdentityManager.
+This endpoint uses the (Meta)IdentityManager.
 It also allows you to make an arbitrary call from the newly created identity.

 #### Header
 ```
-Authorization: Bearer <jwt token>
+Authorization: Bearer <jwt fuel token>
 ```

 #### Body